 This course provides a concise overview of the contemporary topics and debates in the field of conflict and security studies.
-It is therefore appropriate for students and professional practitioners looking to acquire knowledge and skills for theorising, mapping and analysing present day warfare.
+It is therefore appropriate for students and professional practitioners looking to acquire warfare.
 This course also provides a useful bridge towards the MA in Conflict Studies & Human Rights offered by Utrecht University.